sjentsch/lsjDocs/Ch07/Ch07_Probability_3.rst

 The only other thing that I need to point out is that probability theory allows you to talk about **non elementary events** as well as elementary ones.
 The easiest way to illustrate the concept is with an example.
-In the trousers example it’s perfectly legitimate to refer to the probability that I wear jeans.
+In the trousers example it is perfectly legitimate to refer to the probability that I wear jeans.
 In this scenario, the “Dani wears jeans” event is said to have happened as long as the elementary event that actually did occur is one of the appropriate ones.
 In this case “blue